urbste/ImprovedOcamCalib/README.md

    The second file contains additional code lines to save statistics but is actually not used by the improved toolbox.

-If you want to run the test data sets:
-4. Copy the images from "FisheyeDataSets/" to the same folder (contains 3 image data sets and test scripts))
+If you want to run the test data sets, copy the images from "FisheyeDataSets/" to the same folder (contains 3 image data sets and test scripts)

 ## Calibration and Tests ##

 ### How to calibrate a single camera: ###
  1. Run ocam_calibUrban.m  !!! (instead of ocam_calib)
  2. press (in that order)
-      -read images
+      *read images
-      -extract corners
+      *extract corners
-      -calibration
+      *calibration
-      -non-linear refinement (LM least squares)
+      *non-linear refinement (LM least squares)
        or robust non-linear refinement (LM least squares with Huber)

 ### How to calibrate all test images/cameras at once  ###